 Diwali, the festival of lights, is the occasion associated with sweets and liveliness.
 As the festival is celebrated on Amavasya (new- moon night), lights play a significant role during this festival.
+Diyas and lights can be seen everywhere in India during Diwali time.
 Multicolored and impressive firecrackers can be seen in the night sky.
 Diwali appears incomplete without them.
 But people ruin the authenticity of this festival by indulging in high-decibel crackers and smoke-spewing fireworks.
-They burst crackers in large extortionate amounts though the crackers are banned in several states in India.
+They burst crackers in large extortionate amounts because of which crackers get banned every year in some states..

 An adult should always supervise the use of fireworks by children.